-Consumers are pinching pennies when it comes to dry cleaning and fancy water, while opening their wallets for vacations and new wheels, according to July 2013 research from Harris Interactive.
+Consumers are pinching pennies when it comes to small purchases, while opening their wallets for bigger ones, according to July 2013 research from Harris Interactive.

 The online survey, which polled 2,210 adults between June 12-17, followed up on results gathered in November 2012.
 Compared with November, an increasing percentage said they’d likely be making big purchases such as vacations, homes and new vehicles in the next six months.